artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-release-notes.md

 ### Adobe Target Extension 0.10.1

-* Hotfix for parameters handling for Adobe Target extension for Data Collection tags
+* Hotfix for parameters handling the tag extension for Adobe Target

 ## May 4, 2019